mvolkmann/blog/src/swift-ui.md

 This is somewhat like the `useState` hook in React.

 An `@State` property can also store more complex types.
-However if it is used to store a class instance and a property of the class is modified, the associated view `body` will not be recomputed.
+However if it is used to store a class instance (a reference type) and a property of the class is modified, the associated view `body` will not be recomputed.
 A new class instance must be created to trigger an update.